by Lara Zielin

 For another project, Dooley asked his students to research, study, and reflect on a historic week on campus by viewing The Michigan Daily Digital Archive, a digitized collection of the paper dating back to 1890.
 This collection is fully searchable, and individual pages can be downloaded for free, thanks to a generous donation from the Kemp Family Foundation, established by alumnus John B. Kemp (’60, J.D. ’63).

-Dooley says that once students have completed their projects, he’ll consolidate them and submit them to the Bentley for consideration in the archive.
+Once students completed their projects, Dooley said he would consolidate them and submit them to the Bentley for consideration in the archive.

 “Without archivists, none of this would be possible,” said Dooley, who also shares Michigan athletics history through his MVictors blog.
 “So many of the stories I publish on the blog come from Bentley archives and especially the work of athletics archivist Greg Kinney.
 He digs up the primary sources that help make connections across time.
 The materials are incredible, but it takes talented archivists to point you toward them and help you understand them.”